Fixation for Distributed Clustering Processes: Concluding remarks

 This work had financial support from ARCUS Program, CNPq grants 140532/2007-2 and 141114/2004-5, FAPERJ, FAPESP grant 07/58470-1, FSM-Paris, German Israeli Foundation grant I-870-58.6/2005 (O.L.)
 US NSF under grants DMS-08-25081 (O.L.), DMS-06-06696 (C.M.N.), DMS-06-45585 (S.S.), and OISE-07-30136 (O.L., C.M.N., and S.S.).

 Part of this collaboration took place during the Fall, 2008 semester on \emph{Interacting Particle Systems} at IHP, Paris; we thank the organizers and staff for providing a nice working environment.
 M.~R.~Hilário and L.~T.~Rolla thank CWI-Amsterdam and C.~M.~Newman and L.~T.~Rolla thank CRM-Montréal for hospitality.
+V.~Sidoravicius thanks Chris Hoffman for many fruitful discussions.